-septic systems that are the cause of nitrate hot spots that have the potential to pollute the aquifer.
-Tracking the total annual acreage of new sewer connections in the Nitrate Action Areas will help measure the City's success in providing sewer service.
+septic systems that are the cause of nitrate hot spots that have acreage of new sewer connections in the Nitrate Action Areas will help measure the City's success in providing sewer service.

 Trend: Sewer mains will be extended throughout the nitrate hot spot areas by 2017.
 The difficulty remains getting residents Trend: Annual water usage in Chico has to hook-up to the system.
 Tracking this trend will help determine if additional hook-up programs or incentives are needed.
 2004 to approximately 218 GPCD in 2011.